muralitharankm/Ex.No.6/README.md

 # Explanation:
 Experiment the persona pattern as a programmer for any specific applications related with your interesting area.
-Generate the outoput using more than one AI tool and based on the code generation analyse and discussing that.
+Generate the output using more than one AI tool and based on the code generation analyse and discussing that.

 # Conclusion:
 Title: Framing Prompts for AI-Assisted Project Coding

-Date: [Insert Date]
-Register Number: [Insert Register Number]

 Objective